How To Find Domain Interval Notation

 3. Visualize on a Number Line: Sketching the domain on a number line can be incredibly helpful, especially when dealing with multiple restrictions.
 This allows you to visually identify the intervals that satisfy all the conditions.
 Example: If you have the restrictions x > 1 and x ≤ 5, draw a number line and mark these intervals.
 The intersection of these intervals represents the domain.

 6. Simplify Expressions: Before attempting to find the domain, simplify the function as much as possible.
 This can make it easier to identify potential restrictions.
 Example: The function f(x) = (x² - 4)/(x - 2) can be simplified to f(x) = x + 2 (for x ≠ 2).
-However, it's crucial to remember the original restriction x ≠ 2 when stating the domain.
+Even so, it's crucial to remember the original restriction x ≠ 2 when stating the domain.

 7. Practice Regularly: Like any mathematical skill, finding the domain and expressing it in interval notation requires consistent practice.
 Work through a variety of examples, starting with simple functions and gradually progressing to more complex ones.

-8. Check Your Answers: After finding the domain, it's always a good idea to check your answer by plugging in values from within and outside the domain to ensure that the function behaves as expected.
+8. Check Your Answers: After finding the domain, it's always a good idea to check your answer by plugging in values from within and outside the domain to check that the function behaves as expected.

 9. Understand Piecewise Functions: For piecewise functions, determine the domain of each piece separately and then combine them, taking into account any restrictions imposed by the definition of the function.
 Example: Consider the function: